Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Implementation

 \subsection{Framework}

-In order to probe the RPV model, and other new physics scenarios that populate the single lepton channel, it is useful to separate it into two distinct signatures: (a) $1\ell + 1j$ ({\texttt {SR\_ej}}), and $1\ell + (\geq 3j)$ (\texttt{SR\_e3j}).
-To show model-independent results, we find the following sum rule useful:
+In order to probe the RPV model, and other new physics scenarios that populate the single-lepton channel, it is useful to separate it into two distinct signatures: (a) $1\ell + 1j$ ({\texttt {SR\_ej}}), and $1\ell + (\geq 3j)$ (\texttt{SR\_e3j}).
+The branching ratios satisfy:

 Here, $\BR\!\left(X\right)$ refers to the branching ratio for the resonantly produced squark to decay into the final state $X$. $\ell = e$ or $\mu$, and $j$ is any (light) SM jet.
 Direct decays of the squark via an LQD coupling contribute to $\BR(1\ell + 1j)$, just like a leptoquark.
-From \cref{tab:tab1}, we see that the $\BR(1\ell+\!\geq3j)$ channel gives us almost complete coverage of the possible cascade modes. $\BR\left(\text{other}\right)$ takes into account the squark decays \textit{not} covered by the single lepton channel, \textit{e.g.}, as in the last line of \cref{tab:tab1}.\footnote{An extended RPV sector with multiple non-zero couplings could lead to further squark decays, possibly contributing to $\BR\left(\text{other}\right)$.
+From \cref{tab:tab1}, we see that the $\BR(1\ell+\!\geq3j)$ channel gives us almost complete coverage of the possible cascade modes. $\BR\left(\text{other}\right)$ takes into account the squark decays \textit{not} covered by the single-lepton channel, \textit{e.g.}, as in the last line of \cref{tab:tab1}.\footnote{An extended RPV sector with multiple non-zero couplings could lead to further squark decays, possibly contributing to $\BR\left(\text{other}\right)$.
 However, note the strict bounds on products of couplings from flavor changing neutral currents \cite{Allanach:1999ic,Barbier:2004ez} and from proton decay~\cite{Chamoun:2020aft,Smirnov:1996bg}.} The separation as in \cref{eq:sum-branching-ratios} allows us to experimentally distinguish between pure scalar leptoquark theory and a more complicated spectrum and decay pattern as for example in RPV superymmetry.

 Analytic expressions exist for the RPV-SUSY 2- or 3-body final states contributing to the branching ratios appearing in \cref{eq:sum-branching-ratios} \cite{Richardson:2000nt}.
 For the more complicated decay chains, numerical methods are necessary, see for example the tools \texttt{HERWIG} \cite{Dreiner:1999qz,Corcella:2000bw}, \texttt{SPheno} \cite{Porod:2003um} and \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca}.
 The analytic branching ratios even for the simpler decay chains are complicated expressions of the relevant supersymmetric parameters.
 Thus, we take the branching ratios in \cref{eq:sum-branching-ratios} as our free parameters.
 This also underlines our model-independent approach, as these branching ratios could easily be computed in any other model leading to the cascade decay of a resonance.